 Adding to these measures, the Taliban’s Ministry of Economy issued a stern warning earlier this month, threatening to revoke licenses of both national and international NGOs that continue to employ Afghan women.
 This announcement reiterates an earlier directive issued two years ago, ordering all nongovernmental organizations to suspend the employment of women.

 Today, Afghanistan stands as the only country where girls and women are systematically barred from schooling and excluded from nearly every sphere of social, public, and economic life.
 There is currently no indication that Taliban authorities intend to reverse these policies or restore Afghan women and girls’ fundamental rights.
-To bring attention to these challenges, APL is marking Women’s History Month by publishing the eighth series of stories featuring eight Afghan women who live in different parts of the country and continue to stay and survive, to fight and respond, and to never lose hope.
+To bring attention to these challenges, APL is marking Women’s History Month by publishing the eight series of stories featuring eight Afghan women who live in different parts of the country and continue to stay and survive, to fight and respond, and to never lose hope.

 Disclaimer: These interviews were conducted virtually, and all respondent identifiers were removed to ensure confidentiality.